 Another name for this type of arthritis is "wear and tear" arthritis.
-The most common causes of osteoarthritis include age, repetitive joint movement, trauma, and sex.
+Women are more likely to experience osteoarthritis than men, and the most common causes include age, repetitive joint movement, and trauma.
 Genetics can also play a factor in the development of osteoarthritis.

 Arthritis in the hands may also be caused by rheumatoid arthritis or post-traumatic arthritis.

 - Women are more likely than men to experience osteoarthritis.

 - There is no cure for any type of arthritis in hands.

 - Treatment focuses on relieving the pain and managing the underlying condition.

 - In rare instances, a doctor may recommend surgery to repair a severely damaged finger joint.